nkkrms/DH150-AnjenicaRamos/Assignment06.md

 ## Prototype

 ### Tasks:
-This low-fidelity prototype features:
+This low-fidelity prototype features, which have features within their sections:
 1. redesigned tabular landing page
    - mobile friendly
    - hierarchical organization based on relevance
    - usage of icons / descriptive labeling
 2. symptom checker (survey)
-   - tracking selected symptoms
+   - track selected symptoms
-   - providing recommendations
-   - general about symptoms list
+   - provide recommendations/action items based on results
+   - ability to learn more with general symptom info directory
 3. local dashboard
-   - location services/area selection
+   - set location services/area
+   - have a tailored dashboard to user's area
    - links to local government sites
    - database of local resources + search navigation
    - database of local news agenices + search